 Is the City committing to something the City can’t get out of?

-The preliminary application is just the first step in a long process.
 In order to allow the City to “get into the game” of airport innovation, the City must first ask the FAA to hold one of the slots in the pilot program for the St. Louis-Lambert International Airport.
 The City can opt out of this at any point.
 The City and its stakeholders should agree that this is good for the airport, good for the City, or good for the region.

 How do taxpayers support the airport now?